 So, Brian and Kevin saw an opportunity to help implement structure, systems, and financial accountability into the trades.
 They wanted to help contractors and business owners get out of the hourglass.

 That’s the big problem: where everything runs through them in the company.
 They’re the head of sales, the operations manager, the front office, and the receptionist.

-Brian came from the corporate world of systems and organizational structure, where there’s an organizational chart, systems built, and people running the systems.
+Brian came from the corporate world of systems and organizational structure.
 In the contracting world that tends to be the other way around — building systems around people.

 So, we wanted to flip that on its head.
 We wanted to have contractors build the organizational chart, write the job descriptions, and find people to fill the roles.
 To slowly move the owner out of more boxes and into that CEO box.
 Eventually a business can go from what was a lifestyle business to a value business.

 This is the need that they saw.
 And this is what they’ve, in a nutshell, gone after.

 CoCam: What would you say are some of the biggest problems contractors face when trying to implement some of these strategies?

 Colin: A couple of things will happen.
 It can feel counterintuitive for a contractor to stop working in the business and start working on the business.

 It’s a mind shift from efficiency.
 What’s going to make the most money today?
 What’s going to be best for my business long term?
 This will take some time; this is an investment in your future.

 You may not have more profitable year right away, but long term it’s where you want to go.
 We really focus on their three-year vision and that becomes the focus and desired state.
 We help contractors with their big rocks and prioritizing what to start with first.